Frequently Asked Questions regarding the HIV Testing Law

 15. Is it appropriate for people to come to an emergency room for the sole purpose of getting an HIV test?

 It is not anticipated that emergency rooms should become walk-in HIV test sites.
-As per the law, the test needs to be offered to all persons who receive care in an emergency room, but this would not include those who are not seeking any care other than an HIV test unless the person has been the subject of a recent exposure , assault or has another such urgent circumstance.
+As per the law, the test needs to be offered to all persons who receive care in an emergency room, but this would not include those who are not seeking any care other than an HIV test unless the person has been the subject of a an recent exposure, assault or has another such urgent circumstance.
 Persons whose sole reason for presenting at the emergency room is routine screening for HIV should be provided appropriate referrals for testing sites if the test cannot be provided for them at the emergency room.
 State HIV testing law does not change the Emergency Medical Treatment and Active Labor Act which only requires that hospitals provide care to anyone needing emergency treatment.

 16. How often does the offer of HIV testing need to be repeated?

 All persons between 13 and 64 need to be offered an HIV test at least once.
 In addition, the law requires that offers be made to any person, regardless of age, if there is evidence of risk activity.
 Testing should be offered annually to persons whose behavior indicates elevated risk such as sexual or drug use activity, or even more often for those with very high risk behaviors such as unprotected anal intercourse.
-Since many people with behaviors that put them at risk choose not to disclose their risks, providers should consider adopting a low threshold for recommending the test.
+Since many people with behaviors that put them at risk for HIV choose not to disclose their risks, providers should consider adopting a low threshold for recommending the test.

 17. Which providers must offer HIV testing under this law?